La Flèche Wallonne 2024

 POST-RACE EVALUATION

 Focuses on reviewing the events that occurred during the race, identifying both successes and areas for improvement.
-This includes assessing the effectiveness of the safety measures implemented, gathering feedback from participants, teams, and officials on the course layout and safety protocols, analyzing incident reports to enhance future race safety, and recommending adjustments based on observed outcomes.
+This includes assessing the effectiveness of the safety measures implemented, gathering feedback from

 Safety Index